Chuck, Wilson and the emergence of artificial minds in human-AI conversations: Interpretationist Realism about Characters

-We maintain that characters are co-simulated by LLMs and users.
-The simulation of characters is performed by the human user and LLM operating in a particular configuration with respect to each other.
-The idea is to situate the character's mind---and its psychological continuity---in the dynamical interplay between the user and the LLM as opposed to thinking that the character’s mind is internal to the LLM.
-Because characters are not internal to some particular LLM but rather emerge within the dynamical interplay between users and LLMs, it is possible for characters to exhibit psychological continuity even if multiple LLMs contribute to the simulation of the character.
+A helpful starting point is our disagreement with Birch about where characters are \textit{located}.
+Birch assumes that the minds of characters, if they exist, are \textit{internal} to the LLM that is simulating the character (and in the case of MoE models, the minds of characters, if they exist, are internal to a particular route through the model).
+This assumption underwrites the intuition that, if multiple LLMs are implicated in the simulation of a character, then that character cannot be psychologically continuous.
+For it is hard to see how one psychologically continuous character can exist if multiple LLMs contribute to the simulation of the character and the mind of the character at any particular time is internal to the simulating LLM. \textit{Contra} Birch, we think that characters are \textit{an emergent property} of the conversational interaction between LLMs and users.
+The character’s mental states---and their psychological continuity---are constituted by \textit{real psychological patterns} which emerge in the dynamical interplay between the user and the LLM and are recorded in the conversation context.
+Furthermore, because characters are not internal to some particular LLM but rather emerge within the dynamical interplay between users and LLMs, it is possible for characters to exhibit mindedness and psychological continuity even if multiple LLMs contribute to the simulation of the character.
 Or so we shall argue.

-Our argument is analogical.
-We argue in Section 3.1 that humans engaged in imaginative role-play games such as Dungeons and Dragons (D\&D) co-simulate minded and psychologically continuous characters that are distinct from the players involved in the game.
-We then argue in Section 3.2 that similar considerations can be leveraged to establish the mindedness and psychological continuity of characters arising in the context of human-LLM conversations.